tweerlei/plumber/README.md

 Supported steps and default arguments (if any) are:

-AWS DynamoDB
+Meta
-  dynamodb-delete:<table>     Delete an element from the given DynamoDB table dynamodb-key:<value>        Convert item to a DynamoDB key with the specified range key
+  include:<path>              Read step definitions and options from the given file AWS DynamoDB dynamodb-delete:<table>     Delete an element from the given DynamoDB table dynamodb-key:<value>        Convert item to a DynamoDB key with the specified range key